toby-p/rightmove_webscraper.py/README.md

 The class uses the <i>lxml</i> and <i>requests</i> libraries to scrape data from the rightmove website.

+## Installation

+### NEW!
+The web scraper is now available as a package with all required dependencies on Pip.

+Install with:

+ <code>pip install -U rightmove-webscraper</code>

 ## How to use

 1) Go to <a href="http://www.rightmove.co.uk/">rightmove.co.uk</a> and search for whatever listings you are interested in ...